How to get a work permit in Thailand

 checkbox A copy of every page of the employee's passport (Including both sides of the passport jacket)

-For companies in Thailand, the below conditions must be met for them to hire foreign employees.
+For companies in Thailand, the following conditions must be met for them to hire foreign employees.

 • Officially registered in Thailand